Role of Douglas Haig in 1918: Disputes with French and Americans

 Another meeting was held on 27 April, attended by Clemenceau, Foch, Milner, Wilson and Haig.
 Wilson pressed Foch on whether the priority was to hold onto the Channel Ports or to keep the British and French armies united.
 Foch indicated that the latter was the priority.
 British IX Corps was moved to the French sector.
-By the end of April Haig claimed to notice a slackening of enemy fighting spirit and on 30 April Ludendorff called a halt to the Flanders offensive, although he hoped to attack the British in Flanders again at some point in the future.
+By the end of April Haig claimed to notice a slackening of enemy fighting spirit and on 30 April Erich Ludendorff called a halt to the Flanders offensive, although he hoped to attack the British in Flanders again at some point in the future.

 The French were also irritated that they had not been consulted about the British shipping US infantry and machine gunners to France.
 Although some American divisions were now serving with the British forces, at the Supreme War Council on 1 May Haig thought Pershing "very obstinate and stupid" for refusing to integrate US troops (1 May) with Allied units (an ironic complaint in view of his reluctance to integrate British troops with French).
 Haig still thought that the Americans lacked competent senior generals and staff officers, and that they would not be ready for two years.

 On 2 May Haig thought the Germans "uncannily quiet".
 At Abbeville (2 May) it was agreed that in the event of renewed attack British forces would retreat south if necessary and abandon the Channel Ports rather than lose touch with the French.
 Contingency plans were made (11 May) although it is unclear that they would ever have been executed.